BBAllieP/ed-tools/README.md

 This is my custom companion tool for Elite Dangerous.

+Currently implemented:
-Currently implemented Massacre Mission stacking assistant
+Massacre Mission stacking assistant

+Route Planner - will take exported CSV files from spansh.co.uk tool, monitor the game journal, and whenever a jump is completed copy the next system to the clipboard so you don't have to tab out to target the next system

 # Future Plans

-Route Planner - will take exported CSV files from spansh.co.uk tool, monitor the game journal, and whenever a jump is completed copy the next system to the clipboard so you don't have to tab out to target the next system

 Shield Calculator - Go port of D2EA's shield calculator.
 Since it's already done, easy enough to just include